cielo24/Docs/api/source/job_control/get_transcript.rst

 Get Transcript
 ==============

-Get the transcript file created for a target media.
+Get the transcript file for a job.
+The job must have completed transcription before a transcript can be downloaded.

 **HTTP Method**